1894 Tea Towel

 Ships in 7-14 days

 Melbourne, 1894: the city had become one of the largest in the world, rivalling New York and London in size and wealth.
-The Gold Rush of the 1850s set this growth in motion and by the 1880s, Melbourne’s population had doubled its population in just 10 years.
+The Gold Rush of the 1850s poured fuel into Melbourne's vigorous growth.
+By the 1880s - just ten years later - Victoria's capital had doubled its population.
 The city was booming!

-Alas, this boom was to come to an end and by 1894, Melbourne was in the midst of an economic depression.
-But thanks to its rapid growth, the city had a shiny new network of roads, railways and services.
+Alas, this affluence was to come to an end.
+By 1894 Melbourne was in the midst of an economic depression - but the gold rush era had left a useful legacy: a shiny new network of roads, railways and services that shapes our city to this day.

 This map tells the story of Melbourne on the rise and fall: a city that always bounces back no matter what challenges it faces along the way.
-We love this city!
+The Melbourne we love.

 You’ll find your linen tea towel quite stiff at first.
 This is what makes it great for printing.
 It will soften after a few washes, and it may shrink a little.
 Linen’s absorbency improves over time.
 Best of all, it doesn’t leave pills on your glassware or cutlery!